LLMCFG-TGen: Using LLM-Generated Control Flow Graphs to Automatically Create Test Cases from Use Cases: Experimental Setup

 \subsection{Research Questions}

 Four research questions (RQs) guided the evaluation of the proposed approach's effectiveness.
-These RQs examined the correctness of the LLM-generated CFGs; the coverage and quality of the resulting test cases; and the impact of using different LLMs. \begin{itemize} \item \textbf{RQ1:} How accurate are LLM-generated CFGs compared to a manually-constructed ground truth?
+These RQs examined the correctness of the LLM-generated CFGs; the coverage and quality of the resulting test cases; and the impact of using different LLMs. \begin{itemize} \item \textbf{RQ1:} How accurate are the LLM-generated CFGs compared to a manually-constructed ground truth?
+This RQ evaluates whether or not the generated CFGs capture the intended control flow defined by the use case.

-\item \textbf{RQ2:} How comprehensively does the proposed approach achieve test case coverage, compared with the baseline?
+\item \textbf{RQ2:} How effectively do test cases generated by \TGen\/ align with the ground-truth execution structure, compared with the baseline methods?
+This RQ examines how well the generated test cases cover the intended behavior space defined by the ground-truth CFG: It considers both the quantity and quality, in terms of coverage completeness and redundancy.